kurt-krueckeberg/kurt-krueckeberg.github.io/sphinx/german_emig_recs.md

    of origin of the emigrants .
 In addition to the names of the emigrants, biographical data, emigration destinations and times of emigration can be called up.
 LEO-BW thus offers a research entry point for family research.

-- **TODO:** Incorporate the information from https://www.wgff.de/linkliste.php?subject=auswanderer at this point.
+..
+TODO: Incorporate the information from https://www.wgff.de/linkliste.php?subject=auswanderer at this point.
 Check entires below:

 - [Ancestry.com’s searchable Baden, Germany Emigration Index, 1866-1911](https://www.ancestry.com/search/collections/4610/)